dgroomes/stackoverflow-look-back/README.md

     * ABANDONED (Chrome only allows either a browser action or page actions, but not both.
 Oh well.
 I've figured out I can just bookmark the extension HTML page which works great.).
 Allow the extension to show the "View posts" button from any page.
 This should be a "browser action" instead of a
       "page action" (I'm so glad I dropped the Manifest V3 support because then I'd have to solve for the unified actions way too).
+* DONE (Although this is a memory hog) Fix the CSS grid problem
+* DONE Known issue: The visual elements in the page break after the 1500th post in Chrome.
+I think this is because of an internal limit on CSS Grid sizes.
+See the note in the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
+It mentions 1500, and 3000 and when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
+I think that's the limit.
+This issue does not happen Safari.

 ## Notes